burakcorekci/go-programming-language-book/README.md

 Additionally, I have set up [gogradle](https://github.com/gogradle/gogradle) for building and dependency management purposes.
-A layered Dockerfile for automatic building and serving will be provided.
+A layered Dockerfile for automatic building and serving is also provided.